-The model assumes that this occurred in an extremely hot (as high as 1,600 degrees Celsius) environment for the inner Solar System, fostered by a dusty, two-dimensional disk post-dating the Sun.
+The model assumes that this occurred in an extremely hot (as high as 1,600 degrees Celsius or 2,900 degrees Fahrenheit) environment for the inner Solar System, fostered by a dusty, two-dimensional disk post-dating the Sun.

 The basic modern model, developed by Russian astronomer Victor Safronov, and further developed by planetary scientist George Wetherill, is called the Solar Nebular Disk Model and was made available in English in the early 1970s.
 It has remained essentially the same over the past 40 years.